• Map Reading

 Combination

 Two features that are close together may be combined at smaller scales into a single object.
-For example, named suburbs of cities may be merged into a single block with the city name only where there is not room to show them individually.
+For example, named suburbs of cities may be merged into a single block with the city name where there is not room to show them individually.

 Displacement